appveyor/website/src/docs/how-to/selenium-testing.md

 ### Firefox

-AppVeyor build worker images are used to have the latest version of Firefox browser installed which at the time of writing was `47.0.1`.
+AppVeyor build worker images have the latest version of Firefox browser installed, at the time of writing this was `47.0.1`.

-You use `FirefoxDriver` class from [`Selenium WebDriver` library](https://www.nuget.org/packages/Selenium.WebDriver/) to run tests on Firefox.
+Use `FirefoxDriver` class from [`Selenium WebDriver` library](https://www.nuget.org/packages/Selenium.WebDriver/) to run tests on Firefox.

 #### Firefox 46 and below